Book Now

 Anatomy of the TMJ:

 • Mandibular Condyle: This is the rounded portion of the mandible that articulates with the skull.
 It is covered by a layer of cartilage, called the articular surface, which helps reduce friction during jaw movement.
-Hearing grinding in our geriatric patients usually indicate a degenerative arthritic event happening.
+Hearing grinding in our geriatric patients usually indicates a degenerative arthritic event happening.

 • Temporal Bone: The mandibular condyle fits into the mandibular fossa of the temporal bone, forming the TMJ.
 The mandibular fossa is located just in front of the external ear canal.
 If you put the pad of your index finger right in front of your ear you can feel the joint moving.